 Well, that’s what I wanted.
 So I’m not going to turn into that #okboomer #oldster complaining about #thesekidstoday.
 I’m not shaking my fist and wagging my finger even though it’s true: They don’t know how hard it was to open our closet doors.
 They don’t know what we lost to a plague.
 They don’t know that we built a foundation for equality from literally nothing, literally as criminals, literally labeled mentally ill.
 On top of that, a lesbian was a woman refusing to act like one and these kids today don’t know that a woman could be jailed for not acting like one.

 That said, I have to be fair, some of them absolutely do understand the reason we learn history and how important it is not to forget it.
 They’re taking queer and gender studies, creating gay-straight alliances on campuses, and leading diversity networks in corporations, and more.
-When they describe their “new” process of community awareness building, and someone suggests they read Joan Nestle and recognize that, once upon a time, it was called “consciousness raising” they get it.
+When they describe their “new” process of community awareness building, and someone suggests they read Joan Nestle and recognize that, once upon a time, it was called “consciousness raising” they absolutely do get it.

 Perhaps even more of them will look back with an appreciation for our successes as they take their turn dealing with relentless, emboldened oppression.
 Lucky them, they get to deal with the new persecution called “Religious Freedom” (which is not to be confused with religion or freedom).